isagoya/astro-hananiawan-m2/src/pages/md/chapt10.md

 "Really?"

 "Yes, it does.
-Besides, if children don’t play well, the earth slows down and it goes on all night, and we can’t play outside, so I’ll do my best!"
+Besides, if kids don’t play enough, the earth slows down and nights go on forever, and we can’t play outside, so I’ll do my best!"

 Episodes from the nursery never ended.